FormidableLabs/formidable-react-component-boilerplate/README.md

 $ npm run build
 ```

-Which is composed of commands to create `dist` UMD bundles (min'ed, non-min'ed):
+Which is composed of commands to create `dist` UMD bundles (min'ed, non-min'ed)

 ```
 $ npm run build-dist